soft-jp-com/termio/README.md

 1. Download the latest installer from the Releases page.
 2. Run the installer.
-3. Launch Termio.
+3. Launch TermioWin.
 4. Open your browser and access the local terminal.

 ---

 ## Usage

-After starting Termio, open your browser and connect to the local terminal interface.
+After starting TermioWin, open your browser and connect to the local terminal interface.

 You can run standard command-line tools just like a normal terminal.